 - Chest pain when you cough or breathe deeply

 - Fatigue or confusion

-- Heart rate more than 100 beats in 1 minute
+- Your heart beats more than 100 beats in 1 minute.

 Manage your symptoms: